 In 2003 it was transformed back into a wartime house, dressed with original period furniture and everyday objects like gas-masks and ration books reflecting the days of shortages and rationing.

 Come and find out more about the house and life in wartime Liverpool.

 The Piermaster's House is on the waterfront between the Museum of Liverpool and the Albert Dock.
-It is open every day, 10am-4.30pm and is free to visit.
+It is free to visit and is open every day, 10am-4.30pm on weekends and during school holidays.

 There are free events on selected dates throughout the year.
 These are arranged by Merseyside Maritime Museum, so check their What's on page to find out what's coming up.

 Schools can book special learning sessions at the Piermaster's House, including house, home and washday sessions for younger schoolchildren and a Second World War session for older children.